 Getting started in Florida

 Setting up a Florida cottage food business is easy.
 Homemade food producers do not need a license or permit, and the state requires no inspections.
+The state also explicitly bans municipalities from creating their own additional regulations.
 All a person needs to get started is a home kitchen and entrepreneurial spirit.

 Florida cottage food labeling

 Florida cottage food must include a label with the name and address of the cottage food operation, the name of the product, the ingredients in descending order of predominance by weight, the net weight or net volume of the cottage food product, and allergen information.
 If any nutritional claim is made, the label also must include appropriate nutritional information.
 The following statement must be printed in at least 10-point type: “Made in a cottage food operation that is not subject to Florida’s food safety regulations.”